Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 Broken Ankle Overview:

-The terms ankle fracture and broken ankle are basically the same thing.
+The terms ankle fracture and broken ankle are basically the same things.

-This means that one of the bones of the ankle joint or broken, you can have multiple breaks with dislocations, or just one break in one area with no dislocation.
+This means that one of the ankle joint bones or broken can have multiple breaks with dislocations or just one break in one area with no dislocation.

 This is the same broken and dislocated ankle joint from the AP view.
 This patient did end up having a fused ankle after initial stabilization.